Articles About Best Practices from Lori Calabrese, MD | The Ketamine Blog

 Titrate Dose for Optimal Therapeutic Response

-We also complete a thorough history of each patient before the first infusion.
+We also complete a thorough evaluation of each patient before the first infusion.
 This helps us better determine whether this patient is a good candidate for ketamine.
 During this session we also prepare him or her for the experience.

 Additional infusions or “Boost Infusions”